torproject/tor/doc/HACKING/CodingStandardsRust.md

  Updating/Adding Dependencies
 ------------------------------

-To add/remove/update dependencies, first add your dependencies, exactly specifying their versions, into the appropriate *crate-level* `Cargo.toml` in `src/rust/` (i.e. *not* `/src/rust/Cargo.toml`, but instead the one for your crate).
+To add/remove/update dependencies, first add your dependencies into the appropriate *crate-level*
+`Cargo.toml` in `src/rust/` (i.e. *not* `/src/rust/Cargo.toml`, but
+instead the one for your crate).
 Also, investigate whether your dependency has any optional dependencies which are unnecessary but are